Renewable natural gas option coming for NY National Grid customers

 ALBANY, N.Y.
-(NEWS10)- By 2050, National Grid said it wants to be fossil-free.
+(WTEN) – By 2050, National Grid said it wants to be fossil-free.
 The company said this means replacing fossil fuels in its gas networks in favor of renewable natural gas (RNG) and green hydrogen.

 This change is not only happening in New York.
 National Grid said this will happen in Massachusetts as well as the United Kingdom.